-Some things you as the plaintiff/petitioner can do to ensure that the process server obtains service is to give as much information as possible.
-Information that can be tremendously helpful are things like pictures of the defendant.
+Tips and tricks: Some things you can do to ensure that the process server obtains service is to give as much information as possible.
+Information that can be tremendously helpful.
 Having a picture of the defendant could be the difference of obtaining service or being lied to and leaving without serving the defendant.
 The next may be the hours that you know the defendant is home.
-Guessing is not helping, so if you know the defendant works until five please don’t tell the server he is home by three thirty each so the server can catch him coming home.
-Unless agreed upon, the server will not wait from three thirty until five thirty when the defendant actually arrives home.
-Another example would be the kind of vehicle the defendant drives.
+Guessing is not helping.
+Please let you server know the kind of vehicle the defendant drives.
 While license plates would be an asset, the simple make and color of the vehicle would be great.
-Another great way to help is to get the papers to the server quickly.
-Several individuals let their documents sit in their possession until a few days before the documents expire or they are already expired and then was them served.
 Please get your papers to your server as soon as you can.
 Even if you don’t have the correct address, or missing an apartment number or have no address at all.
-The more time you give your server, the more effective they can be and with the extra time, can easily track down your defendant if you have no idea where your defendant lives.
-Lastly, do not taunt or let the defendant know you are suing or serving them.
-When you give the defendant/respondent notice that papers are coming, they will hide from the server which only slows or stops your case from moving forward.
+The more time you give your server, the more effective they can be.
+Lastly, do not taunt or let the defendant know you are suing or serving them, they will hide from the server.

 Contact Desert City Services for all of your Process Serving needs